mfe-/SAFe-Q-A/Questions.md

 What is the Scaled Agile Framework (SAFe)?
 The world`s leading framework for scaling Agile across the enterprise that provides a knowledge base of proven, integrated principles and practies to support enterprise agility
 Question
 Which configuration of SAFe® provides the minimal elements necessary to be successful with SAFe®?
-Essential
+Essential Question
+The Inspect and Adapt event always starts with which activity?
+The PI System Demo Question
+When should a component team be used?
+To obtain high reuse and technical specialization with a focus on Non-functional Requirements
+Question
+What are two reasons Agile development is more beneficial than waterfall development?
+(Choose two.)
+It increases productivity and employee engagement; It allows businesses to deliver value to the market more quickly
+Question
+Which factor helps unlock the intrinsic motivation of knowledge workers?
+Autonomy Question
+What is an example of a Program event?
+Scrum of Scrums Question
+What are the four levels of the Scaled Agile Framework?
+Team, Program, Large Solution, Portfolio Question
+Which activity is key to successfully implementing the Scaled Agile Framework?
+Use a cadence-based PI Planning process Question
+If the PI System Demo shows the current state of the Solution, then who is this demo intended for?
+The Business Owners Question
+Which statement is true about Iteration planning for Kanban teams?
+Kanban teams publish Iteration Goals Question
+Which two views does the Iteration Review provide into the Program?
+(Choose two.)
+How the team is responding to the stakeholders; How the team did on the Iteration
+Question
+A Cumulative Flow Diagram focuses on which curves?
+Arrival curve (“to-do”) and Departure curve (“done”) Question
+Which two statements describe the responsibilities of the Product Owner?
+(Choose two.)
+To own and manage the team Backlog; To be a single voice for the customer and stakeholders
+Question
+Which responsibility belongs to the Product Owner in the team?
+To sequence backlog items to program priorities, events, and dependencies
+Question
+What is an example of a modified Fibonacci sequence? ...5, 8, 13, 20, 40...
+Question
+Which concepts are part of Kanban for teams?
+Visualize work flow, limit WIP, improve flow Question
+Why do Lean-Agile Leaders try to connect the silos of business, system engineering, hardware, software, test, and quality assurance?
+To align around value
+Question
+Which practice promotes built-in quality?
+Test-Driven Development Question
+Quality is first and foremost a function of what in a Lean-Agile environment?
+Culture of shared responsibility Question
+What is the role of the Scrum Master?
+To act as a servant leader who helps teams self-organize, self-manage, and deliver using effective Agile practices
+Question
+What is typically included in the Definition of Done for the team increment?
+Stories are accepted by the Product Owner Question
+An Agile Team collects the Iteration metrics they have agreed upon during which part of the team retrospective?
+During the quantitative part of the team retrospective
+Question
+What is the role of the System Architect/Engineer?
+To guide the teams and support the Architectural Runway Question
+Which statement describes a cadence-based PI Planning event?
+It is an all-hands, two day event with the goal to identify impediments that could happen
+Question
+What is the recommended size of an Agile Team?
+5 – 11 people Question
+What are the SAFe Core Values?
+Built-in Quality, Program Execution, Alignment, Transparency Question
+What is the goal of the SAFe House of Lean model?
+Value Question
+Which statement is true about Work-In-Process (WIP) limits?
+Lower WIP limits improve flow Question
+What is the role of the Release Train Engineer?
+To serve as the Scrum Master for the Agile Release Train Question
+Which statement reflects one of the steps for setting initial velocity?
+The team members assess their availability, acknowledging time off and other potential duties
+Question
+Iteration Planning, Iteration Review, and Backlog Refinement are examples of which type of event?
+Team event Question
+How can a technical exploration enabler be demonstrated?
+Show the knowledge gained by the exploration Question
+The "3 Cs" is a popular guideline for writing user stories.
+What does each of the three C's represent?
+(Choose three.)
+Card Conversation Confirmation
+Question
+What replaces detailed requirements documents?
+Stories Question
+The Agile Release Train aligns teams to a common mission using a single Vision and what else?
+Program backlog Question
+During Iteration Execution, a team’s velocity tends to be most affected by what?
+Changing team size, team makeup, and technical context
+Question
+How does relentless improvement support value in the SAFe House of Lean?
+It optimizes the whole Question
+Why is the modified Fibonacci sequence used when estimating?
+It reflects the uncertainty in estimating larger items Question
+What is the benefit of separating release elements from the Solution?
+It allows the release of different Solution elements at different times
+Question
+Which statement describes one element of the CALMR approach to DevOps?
+Establish a work environment of shared responsibility Question
+Which practices are demonstrated during the Inspect and Adapt event?
+Reflect, problem solve, and identify improvement actions Question
+Jane is a Product Owner.
+It is day seven of the Iteration and her team tells her that they may miss their Iteration commitment.
+What should Jane do?
+Support pulling a Story that has not been started
+Question
+Which statement is true about the PI Planning event?
+It involves everyone in the Program over a two-day period Question
+Which three questions should each team member answer during the Daily Stand-up?
+(Choose three.)
+What did I do yesterday to advance the Iteration goals?
+What will I do today to advance the Iteration goals?
+Are there any impediments that will prevent the team from meeting the Iteration goals?
+Question
+What visibility should Scrum Masters provide during the Agile Release Train Sync?
+Visibility into progress and impediments Question
+What is the purpose of the Iteration Review?
+To measure the team’s progress by showing working Stories to the stakeholders and getting feedback from them
+Question
+What is critical to successfully implementing quality in a Lean-Agile environment?
+Making quality everyone’s responsibility Question
+James is a Product Owner.
+It is day seven of the Iteration and his team tells him that they may miss their Iteration commitment.
+What should James do?
+Ensure the Iteration backlog is accurately prioritized
+Question
+What are the three levels of the Scaled Agile Framework?
+Essential, Large Solution, Portfolio Question
+When should a complicated subsystem team be used?
+To provide deep specialty skills and expertise around a specific subsystem Question
+What is one of the typical Kanban classes of service for Agile teams?
+Fixed-date